gqrlt1207/CI-CD-test/README.md

 Overview

   The purpose of this mini-project is to create a simple hello project, build this project and deploy it to container.
-Besides that, we also need to stremline those separated steps to implement CI/CD.
-With more and more business move to internet, Security review integration is also one of the goals of this project.
+Besides that, we also need to streamline those separated steps to implement CI/CD.
+With more and more business moving to internet, Security review integration becomes more important, so it's also one of the goals of this project.

   The design for this mini-project is as below:

     a.
-Creating a Java project and implement the simple REST API, when the app receives a request, it will response properly.
+Creating a Java project to implement the simple REST API to enable CRUD operations.
     b.
-Writing a bash script 'build.sh' which will use 'docker' to compile the 'hello' java project, perform security scan using SonarQube tool, create a final image which hosts hello app and the jre enrionment.
+Writing a bash script 'build.sh' which will use 'docker' to compile the 'hello' java project, perform security scan using SonarQube tool, create a final image which hosts hello app and the jre environment.
     c.
 The 'build.sh' script will perform some test to ensure the hello app works as expected.
     d.
 The 'build.sh' script will automatically delete the intermediate images and only keep the final image which is around 123 MB.
     e.
 If we pass a parameter containing 'clean'  to 'build.sh', after the test, both the helloapp container and related image will be destroyed to clean the environment.